alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 What's Bloom filter in a nutshell:

 - Optimization for memory.
-It comes into play when the whole set doesn't fit into memory.
+It comes into play when you cannot put whole set into memory.
 - Solves the membership problem.
 It can answer one question: does an element belong to a set or not?
 - Probabilistic (lossy) data structure.
-It can answer that the element **probably belongs** to the set with some probability.
+It can answer that an element **probably belongs** to a set with some probability.

 I find the following post quite comprehensive ["What are Bloom filters, and why are they useful?"][sc5-bloom-filter] by [Max Pagels TODO][twitter-pagels].
 I couldn't do it better, take a look if you aren't familiar with Bloom filters.

 ### Why yet another Bloom filter?

-Because available ones suck! :rage: They don't suit our needs because of performance and memory limitations.
-Or you just know that you can do it better. ~~Frankly, nothing is true.
-The reason is that you just get bored sometimes.~~ [(theme song)][youtube-bored]
+~~Because available ones suck!~~ :rage: They don't suit our needs because of performance and memory limitations.
+Or you just know that you can do it better.
+Frankly, neither is true.
+The reason is that you just get bored sometimes. [(_theme song_)][youtube-bored]

 The major reason is performance.
 Working on high-performance and low latency systems, you don't want to see that you are slow because of an external library and it allocates more than your code does.
-Believe me :neckbeard:, you want to focus on your business logic and have the dependencies as efficient as possible.
+You want to focus on your business logic and have the dependencies as efficient as possible.

 Another reason is memory limitations.
 All of them have size limitation caused by JVM array size limit.
 In JVM, arrays use integers for indexes, therefore the max size is limited by the max size of integers which is 2 147 483 647.
 If we create an array of longs to store bits then we can store 64 bit * 2 147 483 647 = 137 438 953 408 bits.
 This takes ~15 GB of memory.
 You can put ~10 000 000 000 elements with 0.1% probability into this Bloom filter.
 This is more than enough for most software.
 But when you work with Big Data such as web urls, banner impressions, RTB bid requests, or streams of events and Machine Learning, then 10 billion elements is just the beginning.
 Sure, you can have workarounds for that: multiple Bloom filters, distribute them across multiple nodes but those workarounds aren't always efficient, can be pricey TODO or don't fit into your architecture.